NaveenMudiraj/Cucumber/README.md

 -Base file contains all the common methods used for Automation

+-To run  the file just go to --->cucumberOtions--->TestRunner-->R.click and run

 -ITestListener is also implemented for the reports on Success,Skipped,failure etc

 -Extent Reports are also implemented in the project after the run just refresh the project and new click oon reports.html under target/cucumber-reports/report.html